z1jjn/remove-page-and-blog-version-history/readme.md

-Remove page version history for Confluence Server 6.x.
+Remove page and blog version history for Confluence Server 6.x.